 - Cœur de Voh – North Province.
-Approximately 4 ha large bog.
-The form of this bog is amazing – it is a perfect stylized heart form, what has turned this bog into a well known attraction.
+Bog with an area of 4 ha.
+The shape of this bog is amazing: it is a perfect stylized heart form, what has turned this bog into a well known attraction.

 - Grand Kaori, Parc Provinciel de la Riviere Bleue – South Province.
 Possibly the largest known tree in New Caledonia.
 This kauri tree (Agathis lanceolata) is 40 m tall, with diameter 2.7 m at breast height (circumference approximately 8.5 m).
 There are tales that in earlier times diameter of kauri trees in New Caledonia reached even 7 m (circumference – 22 m).

 - Népouite find in Népoui Mine – North Province.
 Type locality of spectacular, bright green mineral, which contains much nickel.

 Man made landmarks